Ashwin-S-Nambiar/ashlog/content/notes/Trakt Widget.md

   return data.access_token;
 }
 ```

-**Why this snippet:**
-Token rotation is the main pitfall—if you don't persist the new refresh token you’ll lose auth later.
-This function does the refresh and persists a rotated refresh token.

 ## 3) Fetch last watched item (movies & episodes, TMDB enrichment)
 Parallel fetch, pick newest, enrich with poster if available.